refaat-max/TIC-_TAC_-TOE/README.md

  1 - Clone the repository: git clone https://github.com/refaat-max/TIC-_TAC_-TOE.git

- 2 - Build the project using Qt Creator or your preferred C++ IDE.
+ 2 - Build the project using Qt Creator or your preferred C++ IDE or from ExecutableِApp>>AdvancedTicTacToe.exe .

  3 - Run the application and enjoy playing Tic Tac Toe!